-With average rents in the UK at around £900 per month, and house prices continually rising in many parts of the country, it is no wonder that many first time buyers have been kept out of the housing market for so long and left with little or no hope of getting onto the property ladder.
+With average rents in the UK at around £900 per month, and house prices and rural rents continually rising in many parts of the country, it is no wonder that many first time buyers have been kept out of the housing market for so long and left with little or no hope of getting onto the property ladder.

 Thankfully, lenders recognise the vital role first-time buyers play in underpinning the entire mortgage market.

 And, in recent times lenders are showing more flexibility as to how deposits can be raised and together with the help to buy government initiative schemes, more first-time buyers are returning to the market.